 Writing a Great CV

 Writing a good CV is the starting point in any job hunting process.
 Getting it right is tough.
-Many potential employers will often spend only a very short time ‘scanning’ CV’s.
+Many potential employers will often spend only a very short time ‘scanning’ CV’s, we offer a little practical CV advice.

 Our CV advice is that you keep your CV clear and concise, a clean layout with your skills and experience makes it easy to read (not buried in ‘too much’ information).